fumisols/Healthcare-Analytics-for-Data-driven-Health-Policy/README.md

-# Healthcare Analytics for Health Policies
+# Healthcare Analytics for Citizens Health Policies
 The project's aim was to analyze & visualize healthcare data to get insights that could support the government in making informed health policies for citizens.
 The solution focused on transforming raw data into a clear, interactive dashboard that highlights trends in patient demographics, disease patterns, hospital performance, and healthcare use.

 **Project Overview**